Djungarian-Infoseeker/Djun/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
-I am a third year undergraduate marine science student at Tongji University.I find myself always having a keen perception of the dynamics of some systems, and therefore hope to engage in related research in the future.
-In my daily life, I enjoy making videos, cultivating water lilies, and am also very passionate about listening to music.
+I am a third-year undergraduate student in the Department of Marine Science at Tongji University.
+Through a long process of self-discovery, I've found that I have a strong interest in the dynamic development of certain systems and a keen ability to unearth hidden information.
+Consequently, I've adopted a new online moniker, "Infoseeker".
+In my daily life, I enjoy making videos, particularly those involving special effects and 3D modeling.
+Additionally, I have a long-standing hobby that dates back to my childhood: cultivating plants, especially those from the Nymphaeaceae family (water lilies), and listening to music.